mahdaen/tocm/README.md

 Tocm Class is support with almost all of CSS3.
 So you doesn't need to add vendor prefix `-webkit-, -moz-` etc. Just use the standard property and Tocm Class will add the vendor prefix automatically. e.g. `filter: 'blur(1px)'`, then it would become `filter: 'blur(1px)'; -webkit-filter: 'blur(1px)'; -ms-filter: 'blur(1px)';`

 When building stylesheet, you can using Basic and Nested method.
 Using basic method will give more options, but need lot of work.
+You also must to write the style manualy if you change/modify the class after page load, since tocm only listen on page load `.ready`.
+The reason is to increase the compile speed.

 While using nested method, you can create a class and child classes easily.
 With nested method you doesn't need to write the parent class name.
 Just put the child classes under the parent class scope.
-Child classes fill follow the parent class group, except you define a new group in child classes.
+Child classes will follow the parent class group, except you define a new group in child classes.

 Besides building stylesheet, you can also modify the class properties.
 Just select the class, and then set their property.
 If you group the class into media, then you have to add the media name to the select pattern.
 Usage: `.set(string property, value) >> $.class('.clearfix').set('padding', 20)`